-This district is available to be applied solely to the Thomas Farm which is comprised of approximately 152 acres.
-The Thomas Farm boundaries are depicted on Map 1.
+This district is available to be applied solely to the area depicted in Map 1, which is comprised of approximately 152 acres.
 The lands are located north of C.T.H.
 "DR", east of Glen Cove Rd., west of Elmhurst Rd. and generally south of the Lake Country Trail.
-Prior to the Planned Development District designation being applied to any lands, the lands must be rezoned to the Thomas Farm Planned Development District and a General Development Plan must be approved subject to the procedural requirements of Section 17.04(5)(R)(3).
+Prior to the Planned Development District designation being applied to any lands, the lands must be rezoned to the Planned Development District #1 and a General Development Plan must be approved subject to the procedural requirements of Section 17.04(5)(R)(3).
+Any rezoning application to this district shall include all of the territory shown on Map 1.